The only secret of success for writers

-What's the single most important trait that makes successful writers?
+What's the single most important trait that makes successful creatives?

-I asked successful indie writers in the industry for this one secret.
-Not everybody answered.
-But the answers were surprisingly unanimous.
+I asked indie writers for their secret success stories.
+The answers were surprisingly unanimous.

 It will hit you right where you need it.
 So if you're not afraid of a challenge, read on.

 “Diligence.
 The ability to wake up every morning and do the work is key.
 You can't control how you feel about what you're doing.
 You can't always control the results of what you're doing.
 But you can always control what you're doing and the fact that you are doing it.
 Putting the emphasis and the enjoyment in the work rather than the immediate results allows you to be patient as you persevere.”

 “Without a doubt, perseverance.
 You have to be gritty and willing to toil in obscurity, have books that bomb, and make mistakes.
 That's how every great success story begins.
 You only lose if you give up.”

 They might have used different terms.
 But they all meant one thing.
 The only secret of success is: Perseverance.